rt2zz/react-mixin-decorator/README.md

  ```
 This creates and returns a higher-order component based on the mixin's methods.
 The third argument is optional and will become the higher-order component's `defaultProps`, eventually transferred to the decorated component, along with its state.
 Any functions passed within `defaultProps` will be bound to the higher-order component.
 The decorated component can access the HOC's exposed properties/methods via `this.props`.

+Disclaimer: Not every mixin can be converted to a HOC with this, but most should.

 ```js
 // woo-come-on.js